barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 One way we can transform the network we've seen into a classification network is to have it output two values -- one for each class (our classes now being "good" and "bad").
-We then pass these outputs through an operation called "softmax".
+We then pass these values through an operation called "softmax".
 The output of softmax is the probability of each class.
-For example, say the network outputs 2 for "good" and 4 for "bad", if we feed [2, 4] to softmax, it will return [0.11,  0.88] as the output.
-Which translates the output of the network to say that it's 88% sure that the inputted value is "bad" and our friend would not like that house.
+For example, say that layer of the network outputs 2 for "good" and 4 for "bad", if we feed [2, 4] to softmax, it will return [0.11,  0.88] as the output.
+Which translates the values to say the network is 88% sure that the inputted value is "bad" and our friend would not like that house.

 Softmax takes an array and outputs an array of the same length.
 Notice that it's output are all positive and sums up to 1, which is useful when we're outputting a probability value.
 Also notice that even though 4 is double 2, its probability is not only double, but is eight times that of 2.
 This is a useful property that exaggerates the difference in output thus improving our training process.